Thabanengobe/Thabanengobe/README.md

 ## Hi there 👋 I Am Thabane Ngobe
 ### About Me
 Hi!
-I’m Thabane Ngobe, a recent graduate from the WeThinkCode_ with a Certificate in IT(Systems Development).
+I’m Thabane Ngobe, a recent graduate from WeThinkCode_ with a National Certificate in IT(Systems Development).
 While I haven’t completed formal internships yet, I’ve dedicated my time to working on personal projects that showcase my skills in web development and programming.

+I’m passionate about using technology to solve real-world problems and am excited to bring my creativity and enthusiasm to a professional environment.

+ I’m currently seeking opportunities where I can grow and contribute to innovative teams.
+Feel free to connect with me at nhlakaniphongobe@gmail.com or check out my portfolio at https://thabanengobe.github.io/

 <!--
 **Thabanengobe/Thabanengobe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.